Better Health Channel

 Common cereal foods include bread, breakfast cereals and pasta.

-A diet high in fibre keeps the digestive system healthy.
+A diet high in fibre keeps your digestive system healthy.

 Most menstruating women have some form of premenstrual syndrome (PMS).